30 Modern Trends That A Lot Of People Actually Love To Hate

 The abundance of people trying to be influencers/streamers, while the majority of them are about as interesting as a boil - mugen1337

 The phenomenon of 'hating' on trends can also be understood through the lens of social identity theory, which posits that individuals derive a part of their self-esteem from their group memberships.
-A clinical psychologist noted that when a trend gains popularity, it can create a divide between 'in' and 'out' groups, leading to negative sentiments from those who feel excluded or threatened by the change.
+When a trend gains popularity, it can create a divide between 'in' and 'out' groups, leading to negative sentiments from those who feel excluded or threatened by the change.

 This psychological reaction is not merely about the trend itself but reflects deeper insecurities about one's social standing.
 Understanding this can help individuals recognize their responses as part of a broader social dynamic rather than personal flaws.